- Spring Mill State Park Alerts (4)

 - Live video from the top floor of the gristmill

-Open daily from March thru October, 10 a.m. to 5 p.m.
+Open daily from April thru October, 10 a.m. to 5 p.m.
+Open Saturday thru Wednesday from November thru March, 9am-4pm.
 The Nature Center overlooks Spring Mill Lake and is filled with exhibits on the park’s natural and cultural history.
-The live animal displays feature six native snakes and an eastern box turtle.
+The live animal displays features native snakes and turtles.
 A special children’s area includes a puppet stage, floor puzzles, and coloring area.
 Visitors can also drop by the office of the park naturalist to ask questions.

 Open daily year-round, 8 a.m. to 4 p.m.
 Closed New Year's Day, Thanksgiving Day and Christmas Day.
 The Grissom Memorial honors Hoosier astronaut Virgil "Gus" Grissom, one of the seven Mercury astronauts and America's second man in space.
 The Memorial tells the story of Gus Grissom's life and his contributions to the space program.
 Exhibits include Grissom's space suit, the Gemini 3 Molly Brown spacecraft, and artifacts from his personal and professional life.